ThinkDataEd/curriculum/docs/unit1/lesson4.md

     <img src="../../img/dudegraphic.png" />

-    100. What part of the data cycle does the artifact represent (posing a statistical investigative question, consider data, analyze data, interpret data)?
+    100. What part of the data cycle does the artifact represent (posing a statistical question, consider data, analyze data, interpret data)?
 Why do we think that? <span style="color:grey">***Answers will vary.***</span>
     100. What questions or wonderings do we have about the artifact? <span style="color:grey">***Students should be asking questions like: What was the purpose of this study?
 What variables were measured and how were they measured?***</span>

 13. Inform students that the *Dude Map* was created for the *Quartz* website by Nikhil Sonnad as a data visualization.
 He collected the data via Twitter.
 The graphic shows how common the terms: bro, buddy, dude, fella and pal are when referring to friends throughout the United States.

-14. Ask students to return to their seats, take out their DS journal and make a sketch of the Data Cycle making sure to include the names of the four stages (Pose statstical investigative question, consider data, analyze data, interpret data).
+14. Ask students to return to their seats, take out their DS journal and make a sketch of the Data Cycle making sure to include the names of the four stages (Pose statstical question, consider data, analyze data, interpret data).

 15. Ask students to write *Dude Map* under the analyze data of their data cycle and the information about where the data came from (see #13) in the consider data part of their Data Cycle sketch.

-16. Have each team discuss a possible investigative question that could be answered using the *Dude Map* graphic.
+16. Have each team discuss a possible statistical question that could be answered using the *Dude Map* graphic.
 Have the Recorder/Reporter write the question on a sticky note and the resource manager bring it up to the board.

-17. Lead a class discussion around the investigative questions the student teams created, and as a class, choose one to write down as an example. <span style="color:grey">***Example: Where in the United States is the term dude more common to use when referring to a friend?***</span>
+17. Lead a class discussion around the statistical questions the student teams created, and as a class, choose one to write down as an example. <span style="color:grey">***Example: Where in the United States is the term dude more common to use when referring to a friend?***</span>

-18. Allow the teams to work together to answer the investigative question.
+18. Allow the teams to work together to answer the statistical question.
 Ask the Recorder/Reporter to share their team's interpretation.
 Have students write down the answer that resonated the most with them under the interpret part of the data cycle.

 19. Assign ONE of the pages from the *Bros & Dudes Graphics* handout ([LMR_U1_L4_C](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L4_C.pdf)) to each team.
 There are 10 different versions of word pairings (10 combinations of 2 words chosen from the 5 options), so multiple